-Holbrook Elementary was an addition of 10 (Net) new classrooms, an administration addition and kitchen addition that was phased construction on an occupied campus.
+Holbrook Elementary School was an addition of 10 new classrooms and an administration and kitchen addition that was phased construction on an occupied campus.
 The total project duration was 96 weeks.
-Redevelopment of the second oldest elementary school in a major district started with visioning and goal setting sessions with community, administrators and campus staff which led to the decision to create a new community image for the 45 year old campus in a semi-urban neighborhood.
-Early planning meetings involved parents, community, staff and students.
+Redevelopment of the second oldest elementary school in a major district started with visioning and goal setting sessions with the community, administrators and campus staff which led to the decision to create a new community image for the 45-year-old campus in a semi-urban neighborhood.
 Additional department meetings were held to determine needs from each curriculum area.

-This elementary school was redeveloped to achieve two primary goals.
-First, to provide expanded student capacity and add an early childhood ‘head start’ program.
-Second, to create a “like new” campus feel and image without demolishing the existing tilt-up concrete structure.
-The existing small urban setting site with flood plain encroachments, addition options were limited.
-The final design solution met both goals and logistics of phased construction was accomplished while 850 students occupied the campus.
+This elementary school was redeveloped to achieve two (2) primary goals.
+First, to provide expanded student capacity and add an early childhood Head Start Program.
+Second, to create a new campus feel and image without demolishing the existing tilt-up concrete structure.
+Addition options were limited due to the existing small urban setting site with flood plain encroachments.
+The final design solution met both goals and the logistics of phased construction and was accomplished while 850 students occupied the campus.